 The Michigan Workers' Compensation fee schedule uses the Center for Medicaid and Medicare Services (CMS) methodology as the foundation for determining the State's workers' compensation medical service fees.
-The Agency also relies upon The Health Care Services Advisory Committee which includes external members representing payers, providers and injured workers, and external research from sources such as the Workers' Compensation Research Institute (WCRI).
+The Agency also relies upon The Health Care Services Advisory Committee, which includes external members representing payers, providers and injured workers, and external research from sources such as the Workers' Compensation Research Institute (WCRI).
 For example, comparative studies from WCRI demonstrate that benefit delivery expenses per claim in Michigan were 28% lower than the 18-state median for 2016/2019 claims.
-Lower benefit delivery expenses were driven by lower medical cost containment expenses CompScopeTM Benchmarks for Michigan, 20th Edition, Monnin-Browder, William.
-April 2020. pg.
-19.
+Lower benefit delivery expenses were driven by lower medical cost containment expenses CompScope Medical Benchmarks for Michigan 20th Edition (Monnin-Browder, William2020) pg 27 indicates that Michigan has among the lowest medical payments per claim total claim and medical costs across 18 study states.

 A. How were estimates made, and what were your assumptions?
-Include internal and external sources, published reports, information provided by associations or organizations, etc., which demonstrate a need for the proposed rules.
+Include internal and external sources, published reports, information provided by associations or organizations, etc., that demonstrate a need for the proposed rules.